Perspective | I miss my favorite bars, and this fun and fussy cocktail is a beautiful reminder of why

 I’ve wanted to write an appreciation of the Clementine for a long time.
 It’s a creation of Founding Farmers’ former beverage director, Jon Arroyo (now consulting with Copper Fox Distillery).
 It’s been on the restaurant’s menu for more than a decade now, and it’s one of the drinks that drew me to the craft cocktail revival back in the late aughts.
 While I didn’t recognize it at the time, I now see in it a drink that pours many of the trends, rediscoveries and lily-gildings of the cocktail renaissance into a single glass.

 Specifically, the drink is complex (10 ingredients, if you count the garnishes and infusion) but perfectly balanced, tart and sweet and spicy and herbal.
 It employs fresh juices and calls for liqueurs (maraschino and Benedictine) that were fairly esoteric until the cocktail revival brought them back.
-It makes use of a house-made ingredient, an infusion of chile pepper and clementines (which Arroyo says no one seemed to be using in drinks at the time) into reposado tequila.
-That base also provided an elegant reintroduction to agave spirits for those who might have only had them in shots or margaritas before; Arroyo says he’d specifically wanted to highlight Siembra Azul’s reposado iteration.
+It makes use of a housemade ingredient, an infusion of chile pepper and clementines (which Arroyo says no one seemed to be using in drinks at the time) into reposado tequila.
+That base also provided an elegant reintroduction to agave spirits for those who might have only had them in shots or margaritas before; Arroyo says he had specifically wanted to highlight Siembra Azul’s reposado iteration.

 Finally, it employs not one but two showy garnishings.
 Prior to pouring, the bartender moistens a wide band of the rim of the glass, then rolls it in sugar, creating a swath of sweet crust you taste and feel with each sip of the drink — an old-school technique that Arroyo picked up training with longtime cocktail king Dale DeGroff and passed along to his staff.
 Then, when the drink is presented, the bartender twists a strip of orange peel near an open flame above it, expressing the oils of the peel through the fire.
 This creates a burst of aroma in the space around you, and the squeezed and flamed oils settle on the surface of the drink.
 It also creates a tiny fireball.
 It’s one hell of a way to herald the evening’s tipple.